-This month, the Journal of Child Psychology and Psychiatry published a paper that suggests the potential for sleep problems to emerge or worsen during and following the pandemic is high.
+This month, the Journal of Child Psychology and Psychiatry published a paper that suggests the high potential for sleep problems to emerge or worsen during and after the pandemic.
 (Ref: Sleep Council)

 The Impact on Sleep.

-The survey found that as many as 70% of children under 16 are going to bed later – but are also waking later (57%) – showing that a significant drift in bedtime schedules has already happened.
-This represents a clear risk with an obvious knock-on effect when schools re-open.
-In addition, The survey also reveals that a third of children are sleeping longer than normal, indicating that it will be harder to transition back to previous sleep routines once they return to school.
+The survey found that as many as 70% of children under 16 go to bed later – but are also waking later (57%) – showing a significant drift in bedtime schedules.
+This represents a clear risk with a noticeable knock-on effect when schools re-open.
+In addition, The survey also reveals that a third of children are sleeping longer than usual, indicating that it will be harder to transition back to previous sleep routines once they return to school.

 Causes During the Pandemic.

-There may be many causes, from trying to adapt to working from home and in addition to teaching your children.
+There may be many causes, from trying to adapt to working from home and teaching your children.
 Children are separated from friends, school and other family members.
 The majority of children are working online.
-Children are becoming more heavily reliant on technology with nearly three quarters (74%) of parents reporting that their children are using electronic devices (TVs, tablets, gaming machines, and phones) significantly more during the coronavirus lockdown.
+Children are becoming more reliant on technology, with nearly three-quarters (74%) of parents reporting that their children use electronic devices (TVs, tablets, gaming machines, and phones) significantly more during the coronavirus lockdown.